 Dr. Linehan recognized early on that the chronically suicidal patients with BPD she had been treating had been raised in profoundly invalidating environments.
 This first step in addressing this was to create a climate of unconditional acceptance.
 This was followed by identifying the need for a true commitment to treatment from patients, who also needed to be willing to accept their dire level of emotional dysfunction.

 The DBT approach emphasizes a strong patient-therapist relationship, with the therapist being seen as an ally rather than an adversary throughout the course of treatment.
-The DBT therapist sincerely accepts and validates the client’s feelings at any given time, while simultaneously helping the client realize that some feelings and behaviors are maladaptive, and teaching them better alternatives.
+Therapists sincerely accepts and validates the client’s feelings at any given time, while simultaneously helping the client realize that some feelings and behaviors are maladaptive, and teaching them better alternatives.

 Main Components of Dialectical Behavior Therapy: